vincenzoiovino/LoI.SmartContracts/README.md

 ### How to Test the basic and general variants
-We assume the reader familiar with the basic `LoI` commands described [here](https://github.com/aragonzkresearch/leagueofidentity) and we assume that the contract `Blik.sol` has been deployed to Ethereum.
+We assume the reader familiar with the basic `LoI` commands described [here](https://github.com/aragonzkresearch/leagueofidentity) and we assume that the contract `AnonIBP.sol` has been deployed to Ethereum.

 Precisely, recall that when you compute the master public key with the command:
 ```bash